 In Canada, there isn’t a Disability Act like they have in the US.
 In many provinces, provincial legislation does exist to protect the rights of children with diabetes in school.

-When your child goes to university, accommodations are still available to help young adults with diabetes.
-You can read more about what accommodations can be made and how to access them in the transitions resource from the Diabetes Hope Foundation.
+There are some accommodations available to help young adults with diabetes who go on to post-secondary institutions.
+You can read more the accommodations that can be made and how to access them in the transitions resource from the Diabetes Hope Foundation.

 Read more about the protection of the rights of children with diabetes in school here.